-Our Audit and Corporate Governance Committee undertakes the core functions of an audit committee as set out in CIPFA's Audit Committees - Practical Guidance for Local Authorities (2005), as set out below.

-- To consider the effectiveness of the authority's risk management arrangements, the control environment and associated anti-fraud and anti-corruption arrangements. - To seek assurances that action is being taken on risk-related issues identified by auditors and inspectors. - Be satisfied that the authority's assurance statements, including the Statement on Internal Control (Annual Governance Statement), properly reflect the risk environment and any actions required to improve it. - To approve (but not direct) internal audit's strategy, plan and monitor performance. - To review summary internal audit reports and the main issues arising, and seek assurance that action has been taken where necessary. - To receive the annual report of the head of internal audit. - To consider the reports of external audit and inspection agencies. - To ensure that there are effective relationships between external and internal audit, inspection agencies and other relevant bodies, and that the value of the audit process is actively promoted. - To review the financial statements, external auditor's opinion and reports to members, and monitor management action in response to the issues raised by external audit. - To ensure the treasury management strategy, policies and performance comply with prescribed guidance

-Following the election of new councillors in May 2011, we will again ask committee members to undertake a self assessment so that we understand committee members' training needs.
-Committee members and substitutes, will be asked questions about their understanding of internal and external audit, risk management and finance and will also evaluate their own knowledge to carry out their role.
+- 117. Our audit and corporate governance committee undertakes the core functions of an audit committee as set out in CIPFA's Audit Committees Practical Guidance for Local Authorities (2005), as set out below. - To consider the effectiveness of the authority's risk management arrangements, the control environment and associated anti-fraud and anti-corruption arrangements. - To seek assurances that action is being taken on risk-related issues identified by auditors and inspectors. - Be satisfied that the authority's assurance statements, including the Statement on Internal Control (Annual Governance Statement), properly reflect the risk environment and any actions required to improve it. - To scrutinise and approve (but not direct) internal audit's strategy, plan and monitor performance. - To review summary internal audit reports and the main issues arising, and seek assurance that action has been taken where necessary. - To receive the annual report of the head of internal audit. - To consider the reports of external audit and inspection agencies. - To ensure that there are effective relationships between external and internal audit, inspection agencies and other relevant bodies, and that the value of the audit process is actively promoted. - To review the financial statements, external auditor's opinion and reports to members, and monitor management action in response to the issues raised by external audit. - To ensure the treasury management strategy, policies and performance comply with prescribed guidance - 118.
+Following the election of new councillors in May 2011, we again asked committee members to undertake a self assessment so that we understand committee members' training needs.
+A training programme will be rolled out during 2012/13. - 119.
+In May 2012 the full council agreed that the committee should take on aspects of the role of the former standards committee in dealing with code of conduct complaints against councillors.
+The committee agreed procedures for dealing with code of conduct complaints at its meeting on 10 July 2012.